 Check For The Minimum Balance Requirements

 Savings accounts usually require the holder to maintain a certain amount as minimum account balance.
 Your converted savings account may not be an exception.
 So, whenever you are converting a salary account with one bank to a regular savings account, do check beforehand the minimum balance which you will be required to maintain for that account.
 This is important because, banks do levy varying amounts , which may sometimes be quite high, as penalties for non-maintenance the required minimum balance in savings accounts.
-For instance, Axis Bank and ICICI require savings account holders in urban and metro areas to maintain a minimum balance of Rs 10,000.
+For instance, Axis Bank require savings account holders in urban and metro areas to maintain a minimum balance of Rs 10,000.
 However, banks like Standard Chartered require account holders to maintain a minimum balance of Rs 25,000 for a savings account.